Elaguy/COR/README.md

 Written in Java with LibGDX.

-The current version is 0.9b (Beta).
+The current version is 1.0r (RELEASED).

+* Bug testing was not extensive, so they're could still be bugs.
+If there are, please open an issue.

 ![Black hole screenshot](https://github.com/Elaguy/COR/blob/master/core/assets/screenshots/black_hole.png "Black hole screenshot")